Governance under Decentralization: Oman and in the Arab Region

 This two-year study of Omani governance under decentralization seeks to better understand the many challenges facing the decentralization process in transitioning states.
-The study will employ a multi-method approach to explore how and when citizens turn to state and non-state institutions.
-The goal is not only to expand our understanding of decentralization in the context of strong social institutions, but also to establish sustainable scholarly and policy-relevant networks and dialogues around these issues.
-We aim to work with scholars, policy experts and officials from elsewhere in the Middle East, Europe, United States, and sub-Saharan Africa, whilst also bringing out and utilizing local knowledge and voices.
-This project is being run by Co-Principal Investigator Marwa Shalaby (University of Wisconsin, Madison), Co-Principal Investigator Ellen Lust, participating researcher Chagai Weiss (University of Wisconsin, Madison) and participating researcher Kristen Kao.
+The study will employ a multi-method approach to explore the challenges to and potential impacts of decentralization.
+The goal is not only to expand our understanding of decentralization in the Omani context but also to establish sustainable scholarly and policy-relevant networks and dialogues around these issues.
+As part of this project, we engage policy experts and officials from Oman and elsewhere in the Middle East, Europe, and the United States.

 Lust, Ellen; Kao, Kristen; Weiss, Chagai; Shalaby, Marwa; Vollmann, Erik; Bergh, Sylvia I., Karmel, Ezra; Bohn, Miriam; Kherigi, Intissar and Kadirbeyoglu, Zeynep.
 (2020) The Dynamics of Decentralization in the MENA: Processes, Outcomes, and Obstacles.
 The Program on Governance and Local Development Working Paper No. 31, University of Gothenburg, Available At: https://gld.gu.se/media/1736/gld-working-paper-31.pdf